Rubenrod18/flask_api/README.md

 ## Application Layer Components

-The application follows a Domain Driven Design arquitecture:
+The application follows some of the ideas of Domain Driven Design arquitecture:

 ![Application Layer Components Diagram](docs/app_layer_components.png)